phfaist/flm/README.md

 - etc.

-Features can be selected and configured directly in the LLM config metadata.
+Features can be selected and configured directly in the FLM config metadata.
 For instance the following configuration is extracted from the default feature configuration when you run
-LLM:
+FLM:
 ```yaml
 flm:
   features: